Literals

 Tip

-Depending on its two operands different + operators are being chosen by your compiler:
+Depending on the types of its two operands left and right different + operations are being carried out by a compiler:

 4 + 3